hummingbot/hummingbot-site/docs/governance/bounties.md

 ### Payment

 Bounties are paid only after the pull request is merged into the `development` branch.
+For HBOT-denominated bounties created by the Foundation, 100% of the bounty goes to the developer who submitted the pull request.

-Bounty payments are split into the following shares, which are governance parameters settable via HBOT voting:
+For bounties funded by community members that are conducted via the Hummingbot Foundation Snapshot, bounty payments are split into the following shares:

-* **Developer Share**: [80]% of bounty goes to the developer who submitted the pull request
+* **Developer Share**: [80]% of bounty goes to the developer who submitted the pull request that fulfills the bounty requirements
-* **Reviewer Share**: [20]% of bounty goes to the reviewer who approves it
+* **Reviewer Share**: [20]% of bounty goes to the Foundation for reviewing and merging the pull request

 ## Bug Bounties